Best And Worst Types Of Businesses For Cash Flow

 A retainer contract means peace of mind when it comes to working capital to cover your financial obligations.
 It also means that your cash flow is more manageable.

-Companies that offer Software as a Service are some of the largest and most globally recognisable businesses and appear most frequently on lists such as the Fortune 500, and the Forbes Top 25.
+Companies that offer Software as a Service (SaaS) are some of the largest and most globally recognisable businesses and appear most frequently on lists such as the Fortune 500, and the Forbes Top 25.
 But bear in mind that these lists are measured on profitability, rather than cash flow.

 With internet-based delivery models, companies that deliver Software as a Service tend to incur less expenditure on raw materials than other business sectors.
 Fewer overheads, a low barrier to entry, and more opportunities to grow mean that tech companies tend to have good cash flow.